ddanny165/UrbanRanking-Telegram-Bot/README.md

-- If the user is not sure that the city for which he plans to get a rating is present in our database - there is a command ***/getavailable + letter***, it returns the names of all cities that are in my service which start with the letter specified by the user
+- If a user is not sure that the city for which he plans to get a review is present in our database - there is a command ***/getavailable + letter***, it returns the names of all the cities which are present in my service and which start with the letter specified by the user.

 ![PresentCities](https://github.com/ddanny165/pictures/blob/main/ins6.jpg)

-- All names of cities for which a user received a review rating are stored in the database.
+- All the names of cities for which a user received a review are stored in the database.
 Each user has their own list.
-The ***/getsavedlist*** command helps you to get a list of all saved cities.
+The ***/getsavedlist*** command helps you to get your own list of all saved cities.

 ![/GETSAVEDLIST](https://github.com/ddanny165/pictures/blob/main/ins7.jpg)